AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 ### Video Mode Preference

-The first Detailed Timing Descriptor in [E-EDID][E-EDID], called _Preferred Timing Mode_, is always present and the Constraint Set(s) that represent it MUST have the highest `urn:x-nmos:cap:meta:preference` value among the Constraint Sets.

-If the first Short Video Descriptor takes precedence over _Preferred Timing Mode_ (as described in [CTA-861][CTA-861] section 7.5), then the corresponding Constraint Set MUST have the highest `urn:x-nmos:cap:meta:preference` value among the Constraint Sets, taking precedence over the Constraint Set that represent the _Preferred Timing Mode_.

 Constraint Sets for Detailed Timing Descriptors and Short Video Descriptors describing _Native Video Formats_ MUST have higher `urn:x-nmos:cap:meta:preference` values than Constraint Sets for video modes not marked as native.

+The Constraint Set for the first Detailed Timing Descriptor in Base EDID, called _Preferred Timing Mode_, or the Constraint Set for the first Short Video Descriptor in the first CTA-861 Extension if it takes precedence ([CTA-861][CTA-861] section 7.5) MUST have the highest `urn:x-nmos:cap:meta:preference` value among the Constraint Sets.

 ### Color Subsampling

-If EDID doesn't have the [CTA-861][CTA-861] Extension Block, color subsampling formats MUST be taken from Base EDID, otherwise from the Extenstion Block.
+If an [E-EDID][E-EDID] doesn't have any [CTA-861][CTA-861] Extensions, color subsampling formats MUST be taken from Base EDID, otherwise from the Extenstions.

 #### Base EDID